0:00

 For a new brand pitching you, what should they be doing?

 Because of the blueprint of our retail spaces, we won’t be able to showcase a product all the time.
-So I want to know what you’re doing as a small brand to promote your product.
+I want to know what you’re doing as a small brand to promote your product.

+A lot of new brands come to us and it’s a great product, but sometimes it just blends in with all the other products we have, which is unfortunate.
+But it does.
 Are you willing to do demos at the store?
 Are you willing to do a pop-up?
-We've had tons of pop-ups, and we sold out multiple times.
+We’ve had tons of pop-ups, and we sold out multiple times.
 This way customers get to try the product.

-I think we are slightly different from Whole Foods.
+I don’t know how this is going to sound, but I’ve had brands try to convince us to carry their product because they’re in Whole Foods, which I don’t like.
 We want to be Jubilee, and we don’t want to know what other stores your product is in.
-That’s one to avoid.

 How do you work with small brands?

+We put promos on our dime so it doesn’t hurt the brand.
 I think of it as a small investment because a price reduction means a customer will try, and hopefully they try again at regular price.
 With smaller brands, I tend not to ask for anything.
 It feels wrong.
 It wouldn’t really be helping.

 We have to talk about your recent news features.

-The Smash Burgers were special to me because I grew up in Jersey.
-I used to go to White Manna.
-I remember having a couple bucks and buying a burger.
-I wanted to recreate that here.
 During construction, my team and I had to eat out every day.
 It was expensive.
 We wanted to make it a third space for everybody, where you could be a high school student or middle school student, or someone working across the street.

 I was very grateful because as a new business, we were struggling.
 We’re on the outskirts of Greenpoint, and the area was still in development.
-I was fortunate to have exposure from these projects.
-I met awesome content creators.
-I want to pay it forward.
-A lot of what we do doesn’t make sense business-wise, but expecting something in return isn’t helping.
-So I try to give back as much as we received.
+I was fortunate to have exposure from these projects and I want to pay it forward.

 The trend I’ve picked up recently is more authentic food.
 Sometimes brands alter products to make them more “Americanized.”
 But people now want more authentic versions because they’re traveling.
 If someone visits Japan, they want what they had there.